 The Office of the U.S. Department of Education recommends looking at estimates for salaries in your chosen field when thinking about how much student loan debt to take on.
 This guide offers information on salaries by profession and education level.

-How much student loan help you can get also depends on what type of loan you have, so let’s look more deeply at each of the federal student loans offered.
+How much student loan help you can get also depends on the type of loan , so let’s look more deeply at each of the federal student loans offered.

-Direct subsidized loans are the ideal way to get student loans for schooling.
+Direct subsidized loans are the ideal way to get student loans for college.
 They tend to have the most favorable terms for students, compared to unsubsidized or PLUS loans.

 Only undergraduate students with financial need can apply for a direct unsubsidized loan.
 The college or university, not the government, will ultimately determine how much money a student can borrow based on financial need.

 Direct subsidized loans have very favorable terms while you’re in school.
 If you’re enrolled at least half-time, the government will pay the interest on the loan.
-The government also will pay the interest for the first six months after you leave school and during a deferment period.
-Loans disbursed between July 1, 2018, and July 1, 2019, come with an interest rate of 5.05%.
-When you pay it back you’ll be paying the Department of Education, who is the lender for this type of loan.
+The government will also pay the interest for the first six months after you leave school and during a deferment period.
+Loans disbursed between July 1, 2019 and July 1, 2020 come with an interest rate of 4.53%.
+When you pay it back, you’ll be paying the Department of Education, who is the lender for this type of loan.

 So how much student loan help can you get with a direct subsidized loan?
 That depends.
-Subsidized and unsubsidized loans are often combined to determine the amount of the loan, so it’s necessary to understand both before thinking about loan limits.
+Subsidized and unsubsidized loans are often combined to determine the amount of the loan, so it’s necessary to understand both before thinking about your borrowing limit.